 The Government have announced that they are urgently considering the validity requirements for Wills in light of Covid-19.
 Because of the current situation sadly, Wills are at the forefront of a lot of people’s minds.

-Immediate concerns are “how will it work” if I cannot see my Solicitor face to face to get the Will signed.
-The requirement for signing wills under the Wills Act 1837 is quite strict.
-In order for your Will to be legally valid it needs to be in writing and it has to be signed by the testator in the presence of two independent witnesses who must be present at the same time.
+The requirement for signing Wills under the Wills Act 1837 is quite strict.
+In order for your Will to be legally valid, it needs to be in writing and it has to be signed by the testator in the presence of two independent witnesses who must be present at the same time.
 With the need to isolate and abide by social distancing, this could cause difficulties.

 The witnesses have to be independent so they cannot be beneficiaries or family members.
-To fulfil the requirement what is important, is the line of vison.
+To fulfill the requirement what is important is the line of vision.
 So you can ask adjacent neighbours to witness and sign the Will from their own garden provided that you can all see the other sign and it’s done at the same time.

 Also, we can confirm that we have partnered with Bequeathed so you can prepare your Wills in the comfort of your home.
-If you would like to use this service, then just use link (https://www.fjg.co.uk/bequeathed).
+If you would like to use this service, click here.
 Once you have clicked on the link the Bequeathed site will prompt you to…“Start your Will”.
 If you require our legal advice when completing your Will then of course we can help, call 01206 700113 or email [email protected].